Vulto/NoFront/README.md

 ## Requirements

-To compile and run the ROM Menu program, you need to have the following dependencies installed:
+To compile and run the NoFront program, you need to have the following dependencies installed:

 - C Compiler (e.g., GCC)
 - Ncurses library